Towards HABITAT III

 Of course, two questions I will keep in mind are: How participatory is the HABITAT III process and what role will participation play in the final document, the New Urban Agenda?

 Here are some first thoughts.
 The Zero Draft mentions “participation” 25 times on 23 pages, which is not too bad.
 There is an emphasis on “true and meaningful participation”, both social and political.
 But the suggestions on how to implement participation are very vague.

 So far, the HABITAT process has been comparatively participatory, including various actors such as trade unions, civil society organisations, parliamentarians and the private sector among many others.
 However, while institutional participation might be well underway, the process of formulating the Zero Draft and of promoting it has not reached too many people outside the urban planning expert bubble.
 This is why there are regular Urban Journalism Academies to improve awareness of the importance of future urban development.
 The UN also held some public events to educate and include the public in drafting the New Urban Agenda, but the National Urban Forums where each country drafted its contributions to the Agenda were not accessible to the public.

 It feels like hopes are high for HABITAT III, but the question is, will the 40,000 participants expected in Quito come up with an adequate document?
 And even if so, how can we make sure that it is being respected and implemented globally?

-I also invite you to subscribe to my own newsletter, of course (on the right-hand side in the menu).
-Please share your thoughts and ideas in the comment section below and don’t hesitate to contact me (firstname.lastname@example.org).
+I also invite you to subscribe to my own newsletter, which you can do in the bottom menu.
+Please share your thoughts and ideas in the comment section and don’t hesitate to contact me (firstname.lastname@example.org).